dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The hottest place in Hell is reserved for those who remain neutral in times of great moral conflict.
+  To conquer fear is the beginning of wisdom.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)